BeeBop’s Bacon Cheeseburger – a unique burger with the bacon cooked right on top of the beef. It’s really delicious and easy to make!

 After searching every combination of words I could think of for “bacon cheeseburger” and doing several Google searches and still not finding the right recipe, I decided to just wing it.

 What I like most about this recipe is that the bacon is cooked right on top of the burger itself.
-First, this keeps you from having to wash a separate pan for the bacon (always a plus!) and second it imparts that fabulous bacon flavor all throughout the burger.
+First, this keeps you from having to wash a separate pan for the bacon (always a plus!), and second, it imparts that fabulous bacon flavor all throughout the burger.

-Season the ground beef with salt and pepper.
-Now cut your bacon into about 1/2″ square pieces and press the bacon onto the top of the burger patties.
+Season the ground beef well with salt and pepper.
+Next, cut your bacon into about 1/2″ pieces and press the bacon onto the top of the burger patties.
 Just press it down lightly so that it sticks to the ground beef.

 Serve on whole wheat hamburger buns with your choice of condiments.

 🧾 More Recipes You’ll Like